Penny Stock Fraud Attorney

 Time limits apply to penny stock fraud claims, and evidence can become harder to obtain as time passes.
 If you believe you have been victimized by penny stock fraud, pump-and-dump schemes, chop stocks, or unsuitable penny stock recommendations, contact Varnavides Law for a free case evaluation.

-During your consultation, we will review your account history, assess the strength of potential claims, explain the legal process, and answer your questions about pursuing recovery.
-With Gary Varnavides’ unique background defending broker-dealers, you gain an advocate who knows exactly how the other side operates.
+During your consultation, we will review your account history, assess the evidentiary support for potential claims, explain the legal process, and answer your questions about pursuing recovery.
+Gary Varnavides’ defense-side securities litigation background helps the firm anticipate how brokerage firms may respond to investor claims.

 Free Consultation for Penny Stock Fraud Victims